swedishmike/dmarcparser/README.md

 ### Installation
 - Clone this repo onto your host
-- Change direcotory into the program directory and run `pip install -r requirements.txt`
+- Change directory into the program directory and run `pip install -r requirements.txt`

 ### Configuration